Category Archives: MICROSOFT

 The Beginning – Design Challenge

-APP ANALYTICS / CUSTOMER FEEDBACK
+APP ANALYTICS / KB API SYSTEM

 App Analytics – Dev Portal

-I was responsible for designing various key App analytics pages to be used throughout the platform, including Downloads, Usage, Purchases, Conversions, In-app Purchases, Financials, and App Quality.
-The data needed to show analysis/insights on a much more granular level, including source path tracking, store listing pages, Store spotlight pages, and Social references while aggregating the data from top locals.
+I shipped all the supporting analytics pages in less than a year.
+The platform has various key App analytics pages, including Downloads, Usage, Purchases, Conversions, In-app Purchases, Financials, App Quality, and In-App Advertising.
+The data needed to show analysis/insights on a much more granular level, including source path tracking, store listing pages, Store spotlight pages, and Social references, while aggregating the data from top locales.

 Metro UI Kit – Loading Spinner